Intro-Quantitative-Geology/Lecture-slides/README.md

-# Lecture-slides
+# Amazing Lecture slides

-A repository for lecture slides from the Introduction to Quantitative Geology course
+A repository of lecture slides from the Introduction to Quantitative Geology course